yunuskorkmaz/docs.tr-tr/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-text-from-files-with-a-streamreader.md

 - reading text from files [Visual Basic]
 - files [Visual Basic], reading ms.assetid: 384033c6-18f9-4d59-9610-36371226558f
-ms.openlocfilehash: 5631b402743a7be19428d15f55fbaa78b5b90668
+ms.openlocfilehash: 572463d1f03d768fb133f2dac59b012051f053bb
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64623346"
+ms.locfileid: "74334557"
 ---
-# <a name="how-to-read-text-from-files-with-a-streamreader-visual-basic"></a>Nasıl yapılır: (Visual Basic) StreamReader olan dosyalardaki metni okuma
+# <a name="how-to-read-text-from-files-with-a-streamreader-visual-basic"></a>Nasıl Yapılır: StreamReader Olan Dosyalardaki Metni Okuma (Visual Basic)

-`My.Computer.FileSystem` Nesne açmak için yöntemler sağlar bir <xref:System.IO.TextReader> ve <xref:System.IO.TextWriter>.
-Bu yöntemler `OpenTextFileWriter` ve `OpenTextFileReader`, seçtiğiniz sürece Intellisense'te görünmez yöntemleri Gelişmiş **tüm** sekmesi.
+The `My.Computer.FileSystem` object provides methods to open a <xref:System.IO.TextReader> and a <xref:System.IO.TextWriter>.
+These methods, `OpenTextFileWriter` and `OpenTextFileReader`, are advanced methods that do not appear in IntelliSense unless you select the **All** tab.

-### <a name="to-read-a-line-from-a-file-with-a-text-reader"></a>Bir dosyadan metin okuyucu ile bir satır okunamadı
+### <a name="to-read-a-line-from-a-file-with-a-text-reader"></a>To read a line from a file with a text reader

-- Kullanım `OpenTextFileReader` açmak için yöntemi <xref:System.IO.TextReader>, dosya belirtme.
-Bu örnek adlı bir dosya açar `testfile.txt`bir satır okur ve satırı bir ileti kutusunda görüntüler.
+- Use the `OpenTextFileReader` method to open the <xref:System.IO.TextReader>, specifying the file.
+This example opens the file named `testfile.txt`, reads a line from it, and displays the line in a message box.

      [!code-vb[VbFileIORead#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIORead/VB/Class1.vb#1)]

 ## <a name="robust-programming"></a>Güçlü Programlama

- Okunan Dosya bir metin dosyası olmalıdır.
+ The file that is read must be a text file.

- Dosya adına dayanarak dosyanın içeriği ile ilgili kararlar vermeyin. Örneğin, Form1.vb dosyası bir Visual Basic kaynak dosyası olmayabilir.
+ Dosya adına dayanarak dosyanın içeriği ile ilgili kararlar vermeyin.
+For example, the file Form1.vb may not be a Visual Basic source file.

  Verileri uygulamanızda kullanmadan önce tüm girişleri doğrulayın.
 Dosyanın içeriği beklendiği gibi olmayabilir ve dosyadan okuma yöntemleri başarısız olabilir.

 ## <a name="net-framework-security"></a>.NET Framework Güvenliği

- Bir dosyadan okunan, derlemenizin ayrıcalık düzeyi verilen tarafından gerektirir <xref:System.Security.Permissions.FileIOPermission> sınıfı.
-Kısmi güven bağlamda çalıştırıyorsanız, kod bir özel durum yetersiz ayrıcalıklar nedeniyle fırlatabilir.
-Daha fazla bilgi için [kod erişimi güvenliği Temelleri](../../../../framework/misc/code-access-security-basics.md).
-Kullanıcının dosyaya erişimi de olmalıdır.
-Daha fazla bilgi için [ACL teknolojisine genel bakış](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/ms229742(v=vs.100)).
+ To read from a file, your assembly requires a privilege level granted by the <xref:System.Security.Permissions.FileIOPermission> class.
+If you are running in a partial-trust context, the code might throw an exception due to insufficient privileges.
+For more information, see [Code Access Security Basics](../../../../framework/misc/code-access-security-basics.md).
+The user also needs access to the file.
+For more information, see [ACL Technology Overview](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/ms229742(v=vs.100)).

 ## <a name="see-also"></a>Ayrıca bkz.